Biden boosts vaccine donations, but critics say far more is needed

 Kevin Munoz, a White House spokesman, said Zients was tapped for the role because of his success in overseeing the domestic effort, which has required working across multiple federal agencies and in collaboration with state governments.

-In recent weeks, Biden has been pressed to share more vaccines with the world and to develop a strategy to better distribute them as supply in the United States outstrips demand, even as deaths surge abroad.
+In recent weeks, Biden has been pressed to share more vaccine doses with the world and to develop a strategy to better distribute them as supply in the United States outstrips demand, even as deaths surge abroad.
 Nearly half of Americans have received at least one dose of a coronavirus vaccine, according to data compiled by The Washington Post, compared with less than 5 percent of people in Asia and about 1 percent in Africa.

 “It’s great to share, but redistributing 20 million existing doses has little impact on the global demand for the 10-to-15 billion doses needed,” said Lori Wallach, who oversees global trade work for advocacy organization Public Citizen.
 “Obviously, it’s better to share than not, but it’s like offering 20 million bites from our existing slice of pizza when … we need to be getting a bunch of new pizza production lines going as fast as possible.”